 A comfortable glider is a must since you’ll be spending a lot of nights rocking baby to sleep.
 This model has a built-in recliner, which means you won’t need a space-hogging ottoman.
 It features a comfortable reclining back with extra lumbar support and a flip-up footrest.
 After the nursing years, it can easily transition into the playroom or living room.

 tip: Place a small table close to the chair so you can easily rest a bottle or favorite nighttime book.

 That first year you’ll spend almost as much time putting baby to sleep as you will changing his or her diaper.
 Save time and prevent hassle by creating a well-stocked changing area.
 Choose a simple changing table, like this one, with enough drawers or shelves to stock extra diapers, lotions and wipes.

 tip: Hang a caddy with extra diapers and supplies on a pegboard above the changing table to keep all necessities close at hand.
-Decorate with a few favorite toys, like this cute stuffed elephant, to help keep a squirmy baby distracted.
+Decorate with a few favorite toys to help keep a squirmy baby distracted.

 Good lighting is essential in any nursery.
 The last thing you want is a bright ceiling light that will completely wake up baby when you change her in the middle of the night.
 Instead, choose a floor lamp that you can place next to the changing table or by the glider so you can direct the light exactly where you need it.
 This floor lamp features a dimmer switch and swing-arm that makes it ideal for reading.